Farmington, North rank among top 100 Michigan schools

-North Farmington High School (NFHS) and Farmington High School (FHS) both ranked among Michigan’s top 100 in U.S. News & World Report’s 2020 Best High Schools.
+North Farmington High School (NFHS) and Farmington High School (FHS) both ranked among Michigan’s top 100 in U.S. News & World Report’s 2020 Best High Schools list.

 NFHS ranked 70th and FHS ranked 82nd in the state, based on 2017-2018 data.